DUI Car Insurance in Tennessee

 Use state high-risk car insurance programs if denied

-If multiple insurers decline to cover you, Tennessee participates in the Tennessee Automobile Insurance Plan (TAIP).
-This program helps high-risk drivers secure the minimum required coverage through carriers that work with the state under the AIPSO network.
+If multiple insurers decline coverage, Tennessee participates in the Tennessee Automobile Insurance Plan (TAIP).
+This program helps high-risk drivers get the minimum required coverage through carriers working with the state under the AIPSO network.

 5. 5